AuraOfDivinity/mnfst-docs/auth.md

 Authentication is the process of proving that people are who they say they are.

 Manifest uses **JSON Web Tokens (JWT)** to do that.
 When you log in, you basically create a new **token** that you use in your next requests to prove your identity.
-This allows us to use [Policies](./policies.md) to grant or not the access to some resources based on the user characteristics.
+This allows us to use [Policies](./policies.md) to grant or deny the access to some resources based on the user characteristics.

 ## Admins

-Admins are a built-in entity that is the only one to have access to the **admin panel** (located at http://localhost:1111 by default).
+Admins are a built-in entity that are **the only ones to have access to the admin panel** (located at http://localhost:1111 by default).
+The admins are usually the persons that manage the application on a day-to-day basis.
 Only admins can see and manage other admins.

-They are the most powerful users of your application.
-However, you still can create some rules that will restrict the access even for them.
+Even though they are the most powerful users of your application, you still can create some [policies](./policies.md#access-types) that will restrict the access even for them.

 The [seed command](./entities.md#seed) will create one admin with email `admin@manifest.build` and the password `admin`.
 You can create more from the admin panel.